tissadeking/chat/README.md

-# Information Retrieval Software for Data Lifecycle Management
+# Intent-based Information Retrieval Software for Data Lifecycle Management

 This software is part of the modules of a project.
 The functionalities of the software include providing users with a chat interface through which they can query custom datasets in defined domains and not in the internet.